Mad Men season 3: Plot

-Conrad Hilton starts harassing Don with late night phone calls, seeking off the books help with regard to advertising for his companies.
-Don finds it both flattering and overwhelming, as he struggles to create quality material.
-When Connie learns Don has no contract tying him to the agency, Cooper uses his knowledge of Don's assumed identity to pressure him into signing a contract so as to retain Hilton's interest.
+At a country club party that Roger and Jane throw, Don and Betty both connect with strangers; Don strikes up a conversation with Conrad "Connie" Hilton, founder of Hilton Hotels, while Betty has a friendly conversation with Henry Francis, who works for Governor Rockefeller.
+Connie harasses Don with late night phone calls and seeks off the books help with regard to advertising, overwhelming Don, who struggles to create quality material.
+When Connie learns Don has no contract tying him to the agency, Bert uses his knowledge of Don's assumed identity to pressure him into signing a contract so as to retain Hilton's interest.